lolguy91/asriel/leaderless_theory/leaderless_cookbook.md

 1. How do I aquire a steady stream of interested people?
 2. How do I ensure the people are actually competant?
-3. How do I ensure my people are willing to contribute?á
+3. How do I ensure my people are willing to contribute?

 These were all mysteries, after turning my old project - RoidsOS - anarchist, I identified 2 more problems: